 How long did it take to complete?
-We worked on the sheep for about 3 or 4 days, one hour or so at the time.
+We worked on the sheep for about three or four days, one hour or so at a time.
 Since we used regular glue (see my notes above), we had to wait on the glue to dry between some steps.
 Note that in one of the photos above you'll see where I used a loose rubber band to hold the paper tight together while it dried.

-Have you heard of Paper Automata before reading this article?
+Had you heard of paper automata before reading this article?

 anonymous on October 09, 2010: